Sewer Camera Inspection in Seattle, WA (Side Sewer & Sewer Scope Inspections)

 When should I schedule a sewer inspection?

-It can reveal root intrusion, grease buildup, offsets, cracks, bellies, standing water, and collapsed or misaligned sections, along with the depth and location of issues.
+A camera inspection can reveal root intrusion, grease or scale buildup, cracks, corrosion, collapsed sections, standing water, pipe bellies, offsets, and misaligned joints.
+Locator tools can also identify the depth and location of problem areas.

 Does a sewer inspection require permits in Seattle?